-The third step in adding artwork to traffic signal control boxes (signal boxes) is to submit a Street Use Annual Permit Application.
-(This application includes both the Street Use General Application, which all applicants must fill out, and the Annual Permit Application, which is specific to your project.)
-Before you submit a permit application, make sure you have completed step one and two and have had signal box locations and your artwork proposal approved.
+The third step in adding artwork to traffic signal control boxes (signal boxes) is to submit a Street Use Annual permit application.
+(This application includes both the Street Use general application, which all applicants must fill out, and the Annual permit application, which is specific to your project.)
+Before you submit a permit application, make sure you have completed steps one and two and have had signal box locations and your artwork proposal approved.
 Client Assistance Memo 2505 contains additional information on how to submit a Street Use Annual permit application.

 FREQUENTLY ASKED QUESTIONS